unitechio/gopdf/README.md

 	sc.GetHeading().SetFontSize(chapterFontSize)
 	sc.GetHeading().SetColor(chapterFontColor)

-	p = c.NewParagraph("A convenience function is provided to generate table of contents " + "as can be seen on https://godoc.org/github.com/unidoc/unipdf/creator#Creator.CreateTableOfContents and " +
-		"in our example code on unidoc.io.")
+	p = c.NewParagraph("A convenience function is provided to generate table of contents as can be seen on Creator.CreateTableOfContents and in our example code on unidoc.io.") p.SetFont(normalFont)
-	p.SetFont(normalFont)
 	p.SetFontSize(normalFontSize)
 	p.SetColor(normalFontColor)